metalama/website/applications/design-patterns/builder.md

 ---
 title: "Builder Pattern"
+summary: "The Builder pattern constructs complex objects step by step but requires much boilerplate code, which Metalama can help reduce."
 ---

 The Builder pattern is a creational design pattern that allows you to construct complex objects step by step.
 It is